Destiny 2: The Final Shape: Act 2

-Several weeks later, Mithrax advises the Guardian them that Fikrul and his Revenant Scorn have been spotted in the now derelict Prison of Elders in the Reef, and sends them to investigate.
+Several weeks later, Mithrax advises the Guardian that Fikrul and his Revenant Scorn have been spotted in the now derelict Prison of Elders in the Reef, and sends them to investigate.
 There, they are greeted by the Warden Servitor which releases prisoners from cryostasis to attack the Guardian, while Variks tries to shut down the Servitor to no avail, forcing the Guardian to partake in its Contest of Elders competition.
 After defeating a revived Sylok, the Defiled and satisfying the Warden, Variks apologizes to the Guardian as he did not expect the Warden to interfere, but insists that they must go deeper into the prison to find out why Fikrul is there.
 The Guardian returns to Eido in her tonic lab, who states that she had asked Crow to release Eramis from her prison cell so that she could assist her in finding a cure for her father's illness.

 Despite pleas from Eramis, Crow refuses to oblige.
 Eido then confides in the Guardian that her father's condition is deteriorating.
 Mithrax then contacts the Guardian, who feels that Fikrul is searching for a dangerous weapon "revived in Darkness", and advises them to search the prison once again.
 After the Guardian manages to bypass the prison's security measures, they head deeper into the prison, where they begin to hear a mysterious song.
-The music starts to grow louder, and they eventually reach Fikrul, who is using the Echo of the Witness to resurrect Skolas, Kell of Kells (Note: Skolas was initially defeated by the Guardian at the end of House of Wolves and subsequently executed by Queen Mara Sov), as a Revenant Scorn.
+The music starts to grow louder, and they eventually reach Fikrul, who is using the Echo of Riis to resurrect Skolas, Kell of Kells (Note: Skolas was initially defeated by the Guardian at the end of House of Wolves and subsequently executed by Queen Mara Sov), as a Revenant Scorn.
 Fikrul and Skolas escape after being attacked by the Guardian, which angers Mithrax.
 Variks then advises the Guardian to return to Eido to consider the next steps.

 Eido then speaks to the Guardian, who realizes that the Echo was reaching out to the Guardian through the song of Riis, and that Eramis might recognize the song as well; she insists that Eramis be released from her prison once again.
 She then hatches a plan to bribe Spider so that he could provide her a jailbreaking device.
 The Guardian then heads to Eramis's prison cell and uses the device to unlock her cell and handcuffs, but Crow shows up afterwards, realizing that Eido had talked the Guardian into freeing the Kell of Darkness.
 Crow makes a deal with Eramis that he will not tell the Vanguard that the Guardian had set her free should she not cause any further issues, as Eido believes that she is capable of doing the right thing by helping out Eido in curing Mithrax and stopping Fikrul.
 Eramis reluctantly leaves her prison cell as she tells the Guardian she would contact them once she reaches Eido's coordinates.